Gunmen hijack train in Pakistan’s Balochistan, take hundreds hostage

 Can Pakistan’s new anti-extremism policy defeat rising armed attacks?

-Provincial spokesperson Shahid Rind said an emergency had been declared at a major hospital in Sibi city, situated 160km (100 miles) from Quetta, after reports of “intense firing” at the train.
+Provincial spokesperson Shahid Rind said an emergency had been declared at a major hospital in Sibi city, 160km (100 miles) southeast of Quetta, after reports of “intense firing” at the train.

-Separatist group the Balochistan Liberation Army (BLA) claimed responsibility for the attack, saying in a statement six military personnel had been killed.
+The Balochistan Liberation Army (BLA) separatist group claimed responsibility for the attack, saying in a statement that six military personnel had been killed.
 It added that security personnel were among those taken hostage and warned of retaliation if security forces carried out an operation.

 There was no immediate comment by Pakistan’s military.

-The 1,600km (994 miles) train journey from Quetta to Peshawar takes more than 30 hours to complete, with more than 30 stops along the way.
+The 1,600km (994-mile) train journey from Quetta to Peshawar takes more than 30 hours to complete with more than 30 stops along the way.

-The province, which is rich in minerals and natural resources, has been a home to a decades-long conflict between ethnic Baloch separatists, who demand secession from Pakistan, and the government.
+The province, which is rich in minerals and natural resources, has been home to a decades-long conflict between the government and ethnic Baloch separatists, who demand secession from Pakistan.

-In recent years, there have also been attacks against Chinese interests and nationals working in projects under the China-Pakistan Economic Corridor (CPEC), a $62bn development initiative.
+In recent years, there have also been attacks against Chinese interests and nationals working in projects in the China-Pakistan Economic Corridor, a $62bn development initiative.
 The attacks by the BLA and other groups have continued despite a number of military operations.

 BLA ‘gaining strength’

-In January, a security report by Islamabad-based think tank Pak Institute of Peace Studies (PIPS) warned that the situation in Balochistan was “alarming”.
+In January, a security report by the Islamabad-based think tank Pak Institute of Peace Studies (PIPS) warned that the situation in Balochistan was “alarming”.

-It said that last year there were more 150 attacks, up by a staggering 119 percent compared to the year before.
+It said there were more than 150 attacks last year, up by a staggering 119 percent compared with the year before.

 Last month, at least 18 soldiers were killed in a BLA attack in Balochistan’s Kalat city.